MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-assess-servers.md

 ### Database assessment

 Tailwind is running SQL Server in their on-premises environment.
-As part of the migration project to Azure, Tailwind would like to understand additional options and modernization approaches for migrating SQL Server workloads to Azure SQL Database or SQL Managed Instance.
+As part of the migration project to Azure, Tailwind would like to understand extra options and modernization approaches for migrating SQL Server workloads to Azure SQL Database or SQL Managed Instance.
 Although Tailwind's primary migration approach is rehosting to Azure VMs via server replication using Azure Migrate, Tailwind would like to explore what modernization is possible given their current server configurations.
-This is exploratory at this stage for Tailwind, in order to keep focus on the current migration strategy.
+This stage is exploratory for Tailwind, in order to keep focus on the current migration strategy.

 Azure Migrate supports creating assessments for migration to Azure SQL Database and SQL Managed Instance, which Tailwind finds as insightful assessments to create.
-For the target location Tailwind chooses their primary Azure region and for target deployment type Tailwind selects **Recommended** to determine whether Azure SQL Database or SQL Managed Instance is a better fit for their databases.
+For the target location, Tailwind chooses their primary Azure region and for target deployment type Tailwind selects **Recommended** to determine whether Azure SQL Database or SQL Managed Instance is a better fit for their databases.
 Tailwind set the comfort factor to **1.1x** to account for planned future workload growth.
 In the pricing section Tailwind chooses options that are aligned with their Azure offer and licensing programs.
 Tailwind reuses the prior groups created and runs assessment for this group.

 ### Azure cost details

 Azure Migrate assessment results include cost estimation for assessed servers.
 Tailwind can estimate total compute and storage costs for migration, or drill down for compute and storage cost estimation per individual server.
 Tailwind understands that after migration to Azure, the server might incur other costs related to networking, monitoring, backup, and so on.
-Those additional costs are not part of the assessment cost details.
+Those extra costs are not part of the assessment cost details.
 For these cost details scenarios, Tailwind resorts to using the [Azure calculator](https://azure.microsoft.com/pricing/calculator/).

 ## Step 3: Dependency analysis and migration planning

 To perform a successful migration to Azure, it's critical for Tailwind to understand workload details in the context of their dependencies during migration planning.
 As a best practice, Tailwind migration team needs to identify application owners of the workloads running on each of the server assessed for the migration.
-Tailwind uses their CMDB data to link discovered servers to various business applications and identify respective applications owners, their development and support teams.
+Tailwind uses their CMDB data to link discovered servers to various business applications and identify respective applications owners, their development, and support teams.
 After application owners are identified, Tailwind migration team schedules review meetings (interviews) with them.

-The migration team is now better prepared to [group servers](/azure/migrate/how-to-create-a-group) for workload specific assessment based on the application tiers and initial dependencies given the application owner interviews and analysis.
+The migration team is now better prepared to [group servers](/azure/migrate/how-to-create-a-group) for workload-specific assessment based on the application tiers and initial dependencies given the application owner interviews and analysis.

 ### Dependency analysis

-To further validate server groups and plan for migration waves Tailwind needs to understand dependencies between workloads and its servers.
-Tailwind uses the results of the [dependency analysis](/azure/migrate/concepts-dependency-visualization) which were ran during the assessment phase.
+To further validate server groups and plan for migration waves, Tailwind needs to understand dependencies between workloads and its servers.
+Tailwind uses the results of the [dependency analysis](/azure/migrate/concepts-dependency-visualization), which ran during the assessment phase.
 Tailwind exports dependency results and uses [Power BI to visualize network connections](/azure/migrate/how-to-create-group-machine-dependencies-agentless#visualize-network-connections-in-power-bi).

 To perform effective dependency analysis, Tailwind takes the following steps:

-1. Clean up dependency mapping scan to show unique dependencies based on a one-month period of time by using the PowerShell script as described in [Analyze server dependencies (agentless)](/azure/migrate/how-to-create-group-machine-dependencies-agentless#visualize-network-connections-in-power-bi).
+1. Clean up the dependency mapping scan to show unique dependencies based on a one-month period of time by using the PowerShell script as described in [Analyze server dependencies (agentless)](/azure/migrate/how-to-create-group-machine-dependencies-agentless#visualize-network-connections-in-power-bi).
 This script works as-is for agentless dependency mapping.
 For agent-based dependency mapping, KQL queries must be created in order to perform the same task.
-With agent-based dependency mapping, the longest period of time available for is one-hour.
+With agent-based dependency mapping, the longest period of time available is one hour.

 2. Filter out the noise from the dependency mapping scan by removing well-known dependencies such as:

    - Known system processes
    - Known internet-based endpoints (non-RFC 1918)
-   - Known internal endpoints (RFC 1918) such as domain controllers, file servers, network appliances such as load balancers, and management infrastructure (such as SCCM, SCOM, backup, and antimalware).
+   - Known internal endpoints (RFC 1918) such as domain controllers, file servers, network appliances such as load balancers, and management infrastructure (such as SCCM, System Center Operations Manager, backup, and antimalware).

 3. Integrate dependency scan into visualization tooling like Power BI.
 Helpful visualizations include: